zikrnet/MY-LITA-PROJECT-/README.md

 ![no sales](https://github.com/user-attachments/assets/2f2a8c27-1b54-4903-a734-f05bb5c6c70d)

+This approach gives a clear view of products that may require promotional efforts or inventory adjustments due to recent inactivity.
 Note: There is no product without sales in the last quarter

 # 3. Power BI: